 Question: I’m 15 and have a learner’s permit.
-Does the insurance of the person who’s driving with me (and over 21 as required) apply to me while I’m driving in their car, even if I’m not on their policy?
+Does the insurance of the person driving with me (and older than 21 as required) apply to me while I’m driving in their car, even if I’m not on their policy?
 For instance, if I crash my uncle’s car, will his insurance cover the accident as if he were driving?

-So, some policies have certain restrictions or exclusions that would keep you, as a permissive user, from being fully covered by the car owner’s policy.
+Of course, there are exceptions.
+Some policies have certain restrictions or exclusions that keep permissive users from being fully covered by the car owner’s policy.
 That would leave you and the car owner personally responsible if you were in an accident.

-For example, some auto policies have restrictions that exclude coverage for young drivers – such as those under 25 years of age.
+For example, some auto policies have restrictions that exclude coverage for drivers younger than 25.
 Most commonly, this is seen with specialty policies on collectible cars, but the same provision can be used to help lower rates on a standard policy as well.

-In some states, auto insurers are allowed what is known as a step-down provision.
-If a permissive user has an accident in the insured car, the liability limits are dropped down to the state minimum requirements, even when the owner has higher limits.
+In some states, auto insurers are allowed what is known as a “step-down provision.”
+If a permissive user gets into an accident while driving the insured car, the liability limits are dropped to the state minimum requirements, even when the owner has higher limits.

-So if you want to practice driving with your uncle in his car, he should review his policy and speak to his agent to make sure you’re covered before you operate his car.
+So, if you want to practice driving with your uncle in his car, he should review his policy and speak to his agent to ensure you’re covered before you operate the car.
 If his insurance company says you are covered, his insurance should cover an accident.

-Who can be in the car with a permit driver?
+Who can be in the car with a permitted driver?

-States’ graduated driving laws differ on who can be in the car.
+Graduated driving laws differ from state to state in terms of who can be in the car when the driver has a learner’s permit.
 Typically, drivers with learner’s permits can’t drive alone.
-A licensed driver at least 21 years old typically must drive with a person with a learner’s permit and must be in the front seat.
+The most common rule is that a licensed driver at least 21 years old must accompany a driver with a learner’s permit and be in the front seat.